J.P. Morgan vs Chase

 Margin

 Brokerage accounts at all three firms can be enabled for margin trading.
-However, J.P.
-Morgan Investing does not allow short selling of stocks and ETFs.
-Also, mutual funds, bonds, and options cannot be traded in a margin account at J.P.
-Morgan Investing.
+Despite its margin service, J.P.
+Morgan Investing does not permit the short sale of stocks and ETFs.
+And mutual funds, bonds, and options cannot be traded at all in a margin account.

 Winner: Tie between Fidelity and Schwab